getgrav/grav-learn/pages/17/12.migration/chapter.md

 title: Migration
 taxonomy:
     category: docs
+description: This chapter is dedicated to support migrations from other CMSes like Drupal and WordPress.
 ---

-### Chapter 12

-# Migration

-This chapter is dedicated to support migrations from other CMSes like Drupal and WordPress.